mrw2204/scFactor-Ontology/docs/vignette.md

 Each query target returns:

-- `results`: ranked enrichment table
+- `results`: ranked enrichment table (GSEA-based for lists, permutation-based for vectors)
 - `overlap`: overlap summary between the query and the queried ontology target

 Example: